Parallels/prl-devops-service/docs/examples/orchestrator.md

   create_runner:
     # This will be the name of the job
     name: Deploy Self Hosted Runner
-    # This job will be running on the ubuntu_builder runner self hosted runner
+    # This job will be running on the ubuntu-latest runner, we could use a self-hosted runner
-    runs-on:
-    - self-hosted
+    # as on the GitHub Actions example but for simplicity we will use the GitHub hosted runner
-    - ubuntu-latest
+    runs-on: ubuntu-latest
     # This will be the steps that will be executed on this job
     steps:
-        # First we will be cloning the generic VM that we created before, in this case we will be cloning
+        # We need to pull the VM that we will be using for the pipeline from the catalog
-        # a macOs Sonoma VM using our devops service, you can check the documentation on how to do this
-        # in the official repository of the GitHub action
-        - name: Clone VM
+        - name: Pull Vm
           id: clone
           uses: parallels/parallels-desktop-github-action@v1
           with:
-            operation: 'clone'
+            operation: 'pull'
             # The username to access the devops service
-            username: ${{ secrets.PARALLELS_USERNAME }}
+            username: {% raw %}${{ secrets.PARALLELS_USERNAME }}{% endraw %}
             # The password to access the devops service
-            password: ${{ secrets.PARALLELS_PASSWORD }}
+            password: {% raw %}${{ secrets.PARALLELS_PASSWORD }}{% endraw %}
             # Set this to true if you are using a self signed certificate
             insecure: true
             # the orchestrator for the devops service
             orchestrator_url: example.com:8080
-            # The name for the VM that we will be cloning
+            # The image we will be pulling from the catalog
-            base_vm: macOS_action_runner_builder
+            base_image: http://root:${{ secrets.ORCHESTRATOR_PASSWORD }}@catalog.example.com/BASE_BUILDER/v1
             # If we should start the VM after cloning
             start_after_op: true
         # This step we will be setting up the runner on the VM that we cloned